 Mårten Trotzigs Grand

 Towards the east, Prästgatan passes the steepest and most narrow street in Gamla Stan: Mårten Trotzigs Grand.
-The street, names after a German merchant, is only 90cm wide (3 ft).
+The street, named after a German merchant, is only 90cm wide (3 ft).
 After climbing the steps you end up at Järntorget (Iron Square), the site of the National bank until 1906 when it moved to Helgeandsholmen.

 There are several more interesting squares in Gamla Stan, and each has its own charm.